Fujifilm X-A3 versus Canon G7 X Mark II

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/60p).

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The X-A3 and the G7X Mark II are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The table below summarizes some of the other core capabilities of the Fujifilm X-A3 and Canon G7 X Mark II in connection with corresponding information for a sample of similar cameras.
+The following table reports on some other key feature differences and similarities of the Fujifilm X-A3, the Canon G7 X Mark II, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X-A3 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||6.0||7||no|